+5. Inside the Menu Bar area select:

+$[View] \rightarrow [Zoom] \rightarrow [AII]$

-- 5. Inside the Menu Bar area select: [View] → [Zoom] → [All] - The Zoom All command will adjust the display so that all objects in the drawing are displayed to be as large as possible.
+- The Zoom All command will adjust the display so that all objects in the drawing are displayed to be as large as possible.
 If no objects are constructed, the Drawing Limits are used to adjust the current viewport. - 6.
-Move the graphic cursor near the upper-right comer inside the drawing area and note that the display area is updated.
+Move the graphic cursor near the upper-right comer inside the drawing area and note that the display area is updated. - 7.
+Hit the function key [F7] once to turn off the display of the Grid lines.